Lenny Pirringuel: Club career

 On 21 December 2020, Pirringuel signed his first professional contract with Bordeaux, a deal lasting until 2023.
 He became the youngest professional player in the history of the club, tied with Henri Saivet.
 On 27 August 2022, Pirringuel made his professional debut for the club in a 1–0 Ligue 2 loss to Guingamp.
 He scored his first goal for Bordeaux in a 1–1 league draw against Pau on 12 November 2022.

+On 22 August 2023, Pirringuel joined Pau on a one-season loan, under the captaincy of Henri Saivet.

+On 4 September 2024, Pirringuel joined Championnat National club Quevilly-Rouen.

 International career

 Pirringuel is eligible to represent both France and Benin.
 As a French youth international, he has made appearances for the under-16, under-18, and under-19 sides.
 In 2022, he was part of the squad that won the Mediterranean Games.

+Pirringuel made his debut for the senior Benin national team on 26 March 2024 in a friendly against Senegal.

 Personal life

-Born in France, Pirringuel is of Beninese descent.
+Born in France, Pirringuel is Beninese by descent.